 Low-Carb Diet / /Low-Glycemic Diet / South Beach Diet Suggestions:

 Tomato Chickpea Soup is a bit high in carbs for low-carb diet plans, but you can make it lower in carbs by using less chickpeas and more of the other ingredients, especially spinach.
 Soup like this is a perfect main dish for any phase of the original South Beach Diet.

 Use Soup Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-This recipe was posted in 2008, and I’ve made it many times for my annual soup party.
-It was updated with better photos in 2012 and was last updated with more information in 2021.
+This soup recipe with tomatoes and chickpeas was posted in 2008, and I’ve made it many times for my annual soup party.
+It was updated with better photos in 2012 and was last updated with more information in 2023.